The Media Mentorship will not be taking new students in 2020. This page provides information on the program 2012-2019

 Macquarie University, in partnership with SBS, NITV and the Ethnic Communities' Council of New South Wales (ECC NSW) offers a practical and dynamic Media Mentorship program for culturally and linguistically diverse (CALD), Indigenous and low SES students enrolled in a media degree at Macquarie University.
 The purpose of the program is to address access & equity issues for these students, to boost their employability upon graduation so they can contribute to the diversification of the Australian media.

-The SBS & NITV Media Mentorship Program is an initiative of SBS, NITV, the Ethnic Communities' Council of NSW and Macquarie University and is funded by the Commonwealth Government's Higher Education Participation and Partnerships Program (HEPPP).
+The SBS Media Mentorship Program is an initiative of SBS, NITV, the Ethnic Communities' Council of NSW and Macquarie University and is partly funded by the Commonwealth Government's Higher Education Participation and Partnerships Program (HEPPP) and Macquarie University.

 Media Mentorship Program: Success Stories